 Stationery- we would greatly appreciate your support in ensuring your child has the correct stationery in their pencil case and in school every day- items will also be sold every Wednesday after school.
-Please can each child bring a large glue stick into school with them.

-At a time when school budgets are so tight, we also greatly appreciate your support for our fundraising efforts- ranging from responding to information which can be found on the FUNDRAISING page of our website, through to wonderful opportunities, such as buying freshly laid organic eggs on the playground.
+At a time when school budgets are so tight, we also greatly appreciate your support for our fundraising efforts- ranging from responding to information which can be found on the fundraising page of our website, through to wonderful opportunities, such as buying freshly laid organic eggs on the playground.